A LIFELONG DREAM

 The ideas for Rushboard grew whilst Simon was studying a BSc (Hons) Computer Games Technology degree, at the University of Portsmouth.
 As part of his Degree, he researched possible solutions to accessibility for videogames for his Final Year Dissertation in 2009 (including ideas for products to alleviate his own disorders), using VR and gesture motion interfaces.
 Graduating in the middle of a recession, however, he struggled to find internships or paid employment in the games industry, in part, due to his disabilities.
 As such he served on Nvidia's Quadro Technology Council for three years, and a consultant for Dell's "Rockstar" Program to improve their products/services, which he has continued to this day.

-To support the development of Rushboard's projects, and gain general Electronis Engineering skills, he is currently enrolled in a part-time Robotics and Autonomous Systems MSc, at University of Sussex, until Q3 2021.
+To support the development of Rushboard's projects, and gain general Electronis Engineering skills, he has earned electronics expertise from a part-time Robotics and Autonomous Systems MSc, at University of Sussex.
 Simon has volunteered for the Access Group as well since 2010, participating in audits that have included Kew at Wakehurst Place, sites with The RSPB, the Sussex Wildlife Trust, West Sussex County Council (WSCC) and the Novium Theatre.

-Rushboard are currently developing two wearables in our PALADIN platform, for children 8-18 years old, with plans for other proposals that are yet to be finalised.
+Rushboard are currently developing the PALADIN platform, for disabled children 8-18yrs and elderly users, with plans for other proposals that are yet to be finalised.

 Additionally, we hope to develop cinematic videogame experiences using simple callisthenics, alongside a US production studio, which will be announced later.